vvolkl/tkLayout/README.md

     TKG_PROJECT="FCC-hh" -> Define project name

 # Run tkLayout
-In order to learn all run options, run **tklayout** with no input parameters defined.
-The typical configuration being used to study tracker geometry, material budget and tracker resolution is the following (-n/-N defines statistics to be simulated for [geometry calculations]/[material or resolution calculations]):
+To learn about the tkLayout functionality, simply run **tklayout** with no input parameters defined.
+The typical configuration being used to study tracker geometry, material budget and tracker resolution is the following

     cd run
     tklayout -n 1000 -N 1000 geometries/FCChh_v3.03/FCChh_v3.03.cfg

+The parameter `-n` defines statistics to be simulated for geometry calculations, `-N` on the other hand for material or resolution calculations.

-Simulation results are automatically saved in a new directory **results**, which is created/rewritten under geometry directory, e.g. geometries/FCChh_v3.03/results.
+Simulation results are automatically saved in a **results** directory, which is either newly created or rewritten under geometry directory, e.g. `geometries/FCChh_v3.03/results`.
 Use any web browser on **results/index.html** file to display all results in a compact way.
-Content of such directory may be deleted as it's automatically rewritten each time the tkLayout SW is being run on the required geometry configuration file.
-The way, how the web browser displays final results depends on the cascade styles (being predefined for tklayout).
-Hence, one needs to make a symbolic link to **style** directory (predefined in tkLayout main directory).
+The content of such directory may be deleted as it's automatically rewritten each time the tkLayout SW is being run on the same geometry configuration.
+The way, how the web browser displays final results depends on the cascade styles (being already predefined for tklayout).
+Hence, one needs to make a symbolic link to a **style** directory (predefined in tkLayout main directory).
 Similarly, some general configurations (material database etc.) are predefined in **config** and **xml** directories.
 Make a symbolic link in a geometry directory to these too.

 # Update
 To get the latest development version (usually UNSTABLE) one simply types